Guidelines

 Medium |

 In smaller spaces and components nested within larger ones.
-When there's enough space to include both a pictogram and content without overwhelming the UI. |
+When there's enough space to include both a Pictogram and content without overwhelming the UI. |

 Using text to represent an Empty State